defencedigital/moduk-service-manual/src/ethics/do-the-right-thing-in-defence.md

 {{ modukcomponent('callout', {
   title: 'Case study',
-  content: '<p>During discovery, the Army’s Land Deployed Applications team dealt with a range of ethical issues.
-They had to manage conflicts of interest, respect the chain of command and handle sensitive issues.</p>',
+  content: 'During discovery, the Army’s Land Deployed Applications team dealt with a range of ethical issues.
+They had to manage conflicts of interest, respect the chain of command and handle sensitive issues.',
   link: {
     text: 'Find out more',
     hiddenText: 'about what the Army’s Land Deployed Applications team did',